finn-no/tech.finn.no/_posts/2015-02-16-java-8-workshop-at-finnno.md

 This might mean that the timing was good, and developers are interested in the new features of Java 8.

-You may [checkout the project and do the tasks yourself](https://github.com/mariatsji/java8-workshop.git), by making the failing tests green
+You may [checkout the project and do the tasks yourself](https://github.com/mariatsji/java8-workshop.git), by making the failing tests green.